-In Thieves in Time he's disguised as Madame Geisha, a prominent member of the geisha house during the Feudal Japan chapter.
+In Thieves in Time, he's disguised as Madame Geisha, a prominent member of the geisha house during the Feudal Japan chapter.
 Could be seen as Ambiguously Gay when he seemed a little too willing to offer to disguise himself as a belly dancer when Carmelita voiced her displeasure of dressing up as one (but she was made to anyway, thank goodness).

-Dude, Where's My Respect?: Feels this was in the Ice Age level when Bob is relied upon more than him.
+Dude, Where's My Respect?: Feels this way in the Ice Age level when Bob is relied upon more than him.
 But he gets over it by the end of the level and fight with Grizz.

 Dumb Muscle: A semi-heroic example (he IS a thief, remember).

 Emotional Bruiser: He certainly cries more than the other members of the Cooper Gang.
 He is also deeply affected when Bentley loses his ability to walk.
 As a result, he leaves the gang, overcome with guilt at not being able to save his friend.

 Half-Dressed Cartoon Animal: His lack of pants is immediately noticeable.
 Murray even addressed the issue in one of the promotional videos for Thieves in Time.
 It's apparently because he can't find any pants that fit a husky hippo frame.

 Heroic Comedic Sociopath: Verges on this in Honor Among Thieves, to the extent that he gleefully throws mine guards to a crocodile in the second level of the game.